Roy Hill Iron Ore Project (Marine Works)

 • 3,600 m elevated road and conveyor

-• Prefabrication to increase safety and savings to client
+• Prefabrication to increase safety and savings for the client

-The Roy Hill marine project consists of a two berth iron ore load out wharf, connected with a 3600 m long elevated road and overland conveyor to the ore stockyard.
-In addition to the wharf and the overland conveyor, the scope of work included an abutment, drive stations, three transfer stations and all SMPE&I works.
+Our scope consisted of a two-berth iron ore load out wharf, connected with a 3600 m long elevated road and overland conveyor to the ore stockyard.
+In addition to the wharf and the overland conveyor, we delivered an abutment, drive stations, three transfer stations, and all SMPE&I works.

-One of the major challenges of the project was the overland conveyor, which was constructed over mangroves, road and water in an environmentally sensitive area.
-An elevated structure up to 17 m above ground level was built using travelers to avoid the use of heavy equipment at ground level, thus minimising impacts on the environment.
+One of the major challenges of the project was the overland conveyor, which we constructed over mangroves, roads, and waterways in an environmentally sensitive area.
+We built an elevated structure, up to 17 m above ground level, and used our canti- traveler system to avoid the use of heavy equipment at ground level, thus minimising impacts on the environment.

 Project Gallery